Connecting through social media.

 Some friends are in our lives a short time, and then are gone.
 But we know where to find them, and it is always easy to pick up the conversation where it was left off.

 And then, there are the really special friends that we hope to meet and get to know in person.

 My life is enriched by many online friends.

 Connecting with friends through a monologue

-Although blogging is really "monologuing", it is a most personal way of communicating with friends who share an interest in art or who are curious to see what is happening in my life.
+Although blogging is really "monologuing", it is a most personal way of communicating with friends who mostly share an interest in art.

 On my blog, friends see the most recent work I have completed, they can read about my frustrations, if there were any, and there often are...so blogging allows friends into my world for a few minutes each week.